 Looking for a hotel in Langkawi with one of the best views on the island?
 Don’t forget to check out D’Coconut Hill Resort, which is located right on Gunung Raya.
 And they have an outdoor pool as well, in case you are like me and in this climate you want to swim every day.
 Nearest beach from here is Tanjung Rhu, one of our favorites in Langkawi.
 It’s reachable by car and scooter in under 30 minutes.

-If you have any questions about traveling in Malaysia, contact us!
+If you have any questions about traveling in Malaysia, check out all our other articles about Malaysia.
+We have quite a lot of them.

 Author: Kaspars Misins